Ever felt peckish for a snack and opened the fridge to feel confused as to what to eat?

 Personally, I choose to minimise my intake of grains, but opt for soaked and cooked, or sprouted when I do.
 I overcome issues of sneaking in foods such as phytic acid rich nuts into my diet, by ensuring I have animal sources of pre-formed vitamin A such as a high quality cod liver oil in my diet, together with cooked greens, lemon juice and raw sauerkraut for vitamin C.

 I also include other food sources of zinc, iron and calcium, so I'm not relying on the intake of these minerals from nuts.
-Optimising my gut health and flora is also a big focus of mine, through mineral rich bone broth as well as fermented foods, such as these high strength products.
+Optimising my gut health and flora is also a big focus of mine, through mineral rich chicken meat stock as well as fermented foods, such as these high strength products.

 To further support the digestion of nuts and potentially reduce their phytic acid content, I'll also prepare nuts by soaking them overnight (or around 6 hours for cashews) in warm water and a splash of apple cider vinegar, followed by drying them in a low temperature oven or food dehydrator.
 This process is called 'activating'.
 Some nutrition experts suggest further roasting of nuts after this process to have the best chance of limiting phytates.
 I know it seems excessive, but your gut will thank me, plus you'll absorb more minerals from your snack serving.

 In saying this, nuts are delicious and a much healthier snack option than biscuits, chippies and other refined flour or sugar products.
-Embrace your serving through my fav 'Almond Boost' nut butter recipe from my recipe book, My Vibrant Morning.
+Embrace your serving through my fav 'Almond Boost' nut butter recipe from the popular Spring Kickstarter 30 Day Program.

 What You'll Need